 Opened in 1976, this building is named for the late William J. Burroughs, who was a founding member of the Spartanburg County Commission for Higher Education in 1967.
+It houses the Honors Program & Center for International Studies.

 College of Arts and Science Building.
-Opened in 1982, this 26,066-square-foot facility houses the offices and classrooms of the College of Arts and Sciences.
+Opened in 1982, this 26,066-square-foot facility houses the offices and class rooms of the College of Arts and Sciences.